kobolcs/qcs/csharp-specflow-api-tests/README.md

 * **.NET 9.0 SDK** (Download from [microsoft.com/net/download](https://dotnet.microsoft.com/download))
 * **(Optional) Docker** for running tests in a containerized environment.

+The .NET SDK is only required if you run the tests outside of Docker.
+The repository's Docker image includes everything preinstalled.

 ### Method 1: Running on Your Local Machine

 Follow these steps to configure and run the tests directly on your machine.